 Our program provides a number of students with an overall learning experience to include such areas as: Marketing/Promotions, Community and Public Relations, Ticket Operations, Stadium Operations, Ticket Sales and General Office Management.
-Our interns get a chance to experience each department over the entire summer to learn all aspects of the business and help to identify strengths and weaknesses as an individual.
+Our interns get the opportunity to experience each department over the entire summer to learn all aspects of the business and help to identify strengths and weaknesses as an individual.

 In addition, Fisher Cats interns will work select Fisher Cats home games as part of our Game Day Staff.
-This creates an opportunity for the intern to interact with fans and apply what they have learned in the office to actual game-time situations.
-Some of the game day responsibilities include: ticket ticker, usher, MVP Health Care KidPower Play Area attendee, scoreboard, ticket office, sales-related positions, promotional handouts, on-field promotions and production room assistance.
+This creates an opportunity for the intern to interact with fans and to apply what they have learned in the office to actual game time situations.
+Some of the game day responsibilities include: ticket taker, usher, kid's area attendee, scoreboard, ticket office, sales-related positions, promotional handouts, on-field promotions, and production room assistance.

 The Fisher Cats and the Blue Jays organizations are both highly respected throughout baseball and carry themselves with the utmost professionalism in what we do.
 We are in search of highly competitive, highly motivated individuals who have a clear commitment to a career in sports and entertainment venue marketing/management.

 In order to help maintain a quality internship program, we have adopted a formal exit interview and evaluation process as well.
 Through this process, we can determine if our interns are leaving having had an exceptional experience.
 It is also an opportunity for us to gain valuable feedback that can be incorporated into future program planning.
 At the conclusion of an internship, every intern will be expected to participate in the formal exit interview process.

 In order to be considered for an internship position it is required that each candidate submits a formal application.
 A formal application consists of the following items:

 -A letter of reference which a professor or employer of choice should write addressing skills acquired and general aptitude.
 These letters need to be sent as part of the application, not separately.